kungfulon/blog/content/ctf-writeups/uiu-ctf/2023/writeup.md

 The first thing that came to my mind was loading a kernel module, but it is disabled.
 Then I remember that `/sbin/modprobe` will be called by the kernel if I execute a file with unknown magic bytes.
 But since kernel module loading is disabled, we cannot use it too.
-What else?
+What else we can use to make the kernel execute our code?

 The kernel will sometimes call user mode helper like `/sbin/modprobe` using `call_usermodehelper_setup` and `call_usermodehelper_exec`.
 `call_usermodehelper` will call both functions.